What Causes Gum Recession?

 This is when the gum recedes away from the surface of the teeth giving the appearance of longer teeth.
 However, it can lead to unsightly aesthetics with spacing developing between the teeth.
 More often than not this makes oral hygiene very difficult to upkeep and subsequently the gums can fall into a deteriorating cycle.
 Intervention is often required to correct the condition.

 The two main causes of receding gums are gum disease (periodontitis), and trauma from toothbrushing.
-Some people are more susceptible than others, particularly if their gums are thin and local factors such as a fraenum (a little fleshy tissue muscle attachment) can also contribute to local recession.
+Some people are more susceptible than others, particularly if their gums are thin and local factors such as a fraenum (a little fleshy tissue muscle attachment) can also contribute to the local recession.
 There is some evidence that grinding and clenching may also give the appearance of receding gums, when in fact it causes micro-fractures with enamel at the gum line ‘falling off’ making the teeth look longer.
 If the cause is periodontitis, management involves treating and stabilising the disease in order to prevent further destruction.
 However, if toothbrush trauma is the cause, prevention may be somewhat more complicated, because it is very difficult to simply “not brush so hard”

 WAYS TO HELP PREVENT TOOTHBRUSH TRAUMA

 - Use a small headed, soft textured toothbrush.
-Toothbrushes particularly for sensitive teeth are suitable as they tend to fulfil both these requirements.
+Toothbrushes, particularly for sensitive teeth, are suitable as they tend to fulfil both these requirements.

 - Run the toothbrush under warm water before using it; this will soften it further.